Skip to main content

 Safe Bag Deletion

-The Safe Bag deletion function can be used delete a safe bag.
+The Safe Bag Deletion function can be used to delete a safe bag.
 This could be used if an incorrect seal number has been given to a bag or if there is a miscount.
-The following section describes the Safe Bag Deletion process.

 Store Server